vijsak27/SeniorSeminar-Vij/README.md

 - Generate a schedule for the sessions and speakers,
 - Create lists for each student so they know what sessions to attend, rooms and times.

+Journal Entry 1 (2/19):
+Today, I got the rankings to print out; however, the logic is not correctly working.
+I added to the rankedPopularity() method, which will be called in the Sort() method later on.
+The logic is somewhat working (for instance in time slot one session 15 [the most popular one in time slot one] is ranked at number 1 and time slot 2 is ranked correctly at 2). however time slot 16 (which only has one appearance in the first time slot choices) appears incorrectly at rank 3.